7.0 earthquake rocks Indonesian island, tsunami warning issued

 "There is the possibility of a destructive local tsunami near the epicenter," the Northwest Pacific Tsunami Center said in a bulletin.

-The Meteorology, Climatology and Geophysics Agency for Indonesia had reported scores of aftershocks in the hours after last week’s quake – and had warned that another major quake could be imminent.
+The Meteorology, Climatology and Geophysics Agency for Indonesia had reported scores of aftershocks in the hours last week’s quake and had warned that another major quake could be imminent.

-Model Chrissy Teigen is vacationing in Bali with husband John Legend and their children.
-Teigen weeted "oh my god.
+In Bali, model Chrissy Tiegen tweeted "oh my god.
 Bali. trembling.
 So long."
 And then: "Oh man.
 We are on stilts.
 It felt like a ride.
 15 solid seconds."

 Contributing: The Associated Press